Last Updated on

 Likewise, members may agree that while one has contributed more money to the business, the other does a larger amount of work.
 In this scenario, they may decide to split shares with 40% going to the former member and 60% to the later.

 For example, in Delaware a simple majority of 51% of the vote is enough to authorize a merger of the business with another entity.
 In some other states, a two-thirds majority is required approve the same merger.
-You will want to decide for yourself, based on your personal circumstances, what number of votes you would like to constitute a majority decision for issues such as mergers or liquidations.
+You will want to decide for yourself, based on your personal circumstances, requirement of written consent, what number of votes you would like to constitute a majority decision on issues such as mergers or liquidations.

 Protecting Limited Liability of Single Member LLCs

 In this case, you can be held personally liable in the dispute.
 This is called “piercing the corporate veil” under the alter ego theory.
-As a single member LLC, if you take the time to create a formal operating agreement, you will be making your intention clear that you as an individual and the LLC are two separate entities.
+By having a single-member LLC operating agreement, you will be making your intentions clear that you as an individual and the LLC are two separate entities.

 If that happens, then a judge could pierce your corporate veil under the alter ego theory, holding that your LLC and you as an individual are actually one and the same.